dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 ```
 ### 1.3 Configuring the header script: application ID and cookie domain

-Setting the collector endpoint is essential for SnowPlow to work.
+Setting the collector endpoint is essential for Snowplow to work.
 Setting the application ID and cookie domain are optional.
 For details on setting these, see the (Javascript technicla documentation guide)[Javascript-Tracker.]

 <a name="sync"/>
 ## 2. Synchronous integration